go-noisegate/noisegate/README.md

 3. Hint the change of the `math.go`

-   Run the `hornet hint` to notify the hornet server of the change of the `math.go`.
+   Run the `hornet hint` to notify the hornet server of the changed filename and position.

    ```sh
    hornet hint math.go:#176